CS196Illinois/lecture-notes-sp19/PythonBasics.md

 Note, any changes you make to a slice of the list, such as changing a value, will affect the entire list.
 You can find more documentation [here](https://www.pythoncentral.io/how-to-slice-listsarrays-and-tuples-in-python/).
 #### Some extra notes on Strings
-Another note about python lists is that python strings are treated as lists.
+Another note about python lists is that python strings are similiar (in some ways) to lists.
 Similar to a list, you can index a string.
 For example
 ```python
 my_string = 'hello'
 print(my_string[1])